eclipse-hono/hono/site/content/user-guide/http-adapter.md

 * Method: `POST`
 * Request Headers:
   * (optional) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the device to present a client certificate as part of the TLS handshake during connection establishment.
+  * (optional) `Content-Type`: A media type describing the semantics and format of the payload contained in the request body.
+This header may be set if the result of processing the command on the device is non-empty.
+In this case the result data is contained in the request body. (since 0.7)
   * (optional) `hono-cmd-status`: The status of the command execution.
 If not set, the adapter expects that the URI contains it as request parameter at the end.
 * Request Body:
-  * (optional) Arbitrary payload.
-The type of the payload should be determined by the command that was sent to the device previously and is unknown to Hono.
+  * (optional) Arbitrary data representing the result of processing the command on the device.
 * Status Codes:
   * 202 (Accepted): The response has been accepted and was successfully delivered to the application.
   * 400 (Bad Request): The request cannot be processed because the command status is missing.